umair-akbar/Automated-Account-Generator/README.md

 # osrs_acc_creator
 Account creator personal project for the game Old School Runescape

-Uses POST requests to create Old School Runescape accounts with 2captcha integration to bypass Recaptcha as well as proxy support.
+Uses requests to create Old School Runescape accounts with 2captcha integration to bypass Recaptcha as well as proxy support.

 _____________________________________________________________________
 Requirements: